How To Treat White Spots on Bird of Paradise (An Easy Guide)

 A halo of white powder usually surrounds these spots.

-Various fungi can cause rust, and it is most common in humid or wet conditions.
+Various fungi can cause rust, which is most common in humid or wet conditions.

 It is also more likely to affect indoor plants grown in shady areas.

-If you think your plant has rust, it’s crucial to take action immediately.
+If you think your plant has rust, taking action immediately is crucial.

 Rust can spread quickly and easily to other plants, so isolating any affected plants is essential.